moonwave99/discogs-image-grabber/README.md

       // too bad
     })

----

 ## Disclaimer

-Make a fair use of this, so do not pipe a gazillion request per seconds: Discogs limits them [to 20 per minute per IP address](https://www.discogs.com/developers/#page:home,header:home-rate-limiting), so `_.throttle` is your friend.
+Make a fair use of this, so please do not pipe a gazillion request per seconds: Discogs limits them [to 20 per minute per IP address](https://www.discogs.com/developers/#page:home,header:home-rate-limiting) - `_.throttle` and proper timeouts are your friends.

----

 ## Internet Systems Consortium license